AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Neural Architecture Search

-Beyond constraining search space, many efficiency-based research threads in NAS relate to establishing intelligent shortcuts in the ML-pipeline search process, such as recycling architectures and sharing trained parameter values between candidate networks~\cite{rexi20}.
-Another example is leveraging functionality-preserving morphisms, implemented by the Auto-Keras package, to iterate effectively through potential networks~\cite{jiso19}.
+Beyond constraining search space, many efficiency-based research threads in NAS relate to establishing intelligent shortcuts in the ML-pipeline search process, such as recycling architectures and sharing trained parameter values between candidate networks~\citep{rexi20}.
+The popular notion of weight-sharing~\citep{phgu18}, where candidate models are subgraphs sampled from a larger DAG, was originally employed for an RL-based NAS method.
+The idea has since been fused with differentiable NAS~\citep{doya19}, and even randomly sampling weight-sharing models has proved highly competitive~\citep{lita19}.
+Another example of an efficiency boost is leveraging functionality-preserving morphisms, implemented by the Auto-Keras package, to iterate effectively through potential networks~\citep{jiso19}.
 Notably, in return, Auto-Keras seems to require a decent initial configuration, which will depend on the ML task at hand.
 In certain cases, it may be sufficient for a user to suggest this starting point, but other NAS approaches lean heavily into transfer learning to automate this jump-start.
-For instance, one proposed extension to the original RNN-controller scheme~\cite{zole17} is to include an embedding vector that represents a diversity of ML tasks, such that a fully trained RNN-controller is able to suggest a strong candidate DNN for any new ML task, based simply on which previously encountered ML task this new one is similar to~\cite{woho18}.
-Then there is few-shot learning, an extreme variant of transfer learning, where a well-performing but generic DNN is sought out to serve as a near-optimal initial configuration for a NAS attempt~\cite{fiab17}.
+For instance, one proposed extension to the original RNN-controller scheme~\citep{zole17} is to include an embedding vector that represents a diversity of ML tasks, such that a fully trained RNN-controller is able to suggest a strong candidate DNN for any new ML task, based simply on which previously encountered ML task this new one is similar to~\citep{woho18}.
+Then there is few-shot learning, an extreme variant of transfer learning, where a well-performing but generic DNN is sought out to serve as a near-optimal initial configuration for a NAS attempt~\citep{fiab17}.
 Many of these speed-up mechanisms are based on or adjacent to meta-learning; see Section~\ref{Sec:Meta}.